Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Introduction

 The incompressible Navier-Stokes equations are a system of nonlinear partial differential equations that model the motion of an incompressible viscous fluid.
 In particular, if $u(x,t)$ is the velocity field of a fluid in $\mathbb{R}^3\times [0,T)$ dynamically changing in time $t$, with initial vector field $u_0$, external force $f$ and fluid pressure $p$, then the Navier-Stokes equations state that $u$ satisfies:

 The parameter $\nu$ determines the viscosity of the fluid.
-Up to a rescaling of the solution $u$, we may assume that the viscosity $\nu=1$.
+Since its value has no influence on our work, we may assume that the viscosity $\nu=1$.
 We also consider the Navier-Stokes equations with "fractional dissipation".
 In particular let $\alpha\geq 0$ and consider the pseudodifferential operator $(-\Delta)^\alpha$ whose Fourier symbol is $\abs{\xi}^{2\alpha}$.
 Whenever $\alpha$ equals a positive integer $k$, the operator coincides, up to a sign, with the composition of the classical Laplacian $(-\Delta)$ with itself $k$ times.
-The unforced $\alpha$-dissipative Navier-Stokes system in $\mathbb{R}^3$ is the following system of pseduodifferential equations:
+The unforced $\alpha$-dissipative Navier-Stokes system in $\mathbb{R}^3$ is the following system of pseudodifferential equations:

 The $\alpha$-dissipative Navier-Stokes system is typically called hyperdissipative if $\alpha>1$ and hypodissipative if $\alpha<1$.
 The case when $\alpha=1$ coincides with the classical Navier-Stokes equations.
-For $\alpha\geq 5/4$ and for any smooth function $u_0$ which decays sufficiently fast at infinity, it is known that the system (\ref{FRACNS}) has a classical global-in-time solution.
-A very short proof of this fact when $\alpha >5/4$ can be found in the introduction of \cite{KP}.
-Global regularity is also known for an open set of initial data if $\alpha$ is slightly less than $5/4$, see \cite{CH}.
-Generally, when $\alpha<5/4$, the global existence of classical solutions is still an open question.
-As one of the Millennium problems, the question of global regularity is stated in \cite{F} as: \begin{conjecture} Let $u_0$ be a Schwartz vector field on $\mathbb{R}^3$.
-Is there a vector field $u(x,t)\in C^\infty(\mathbb{R}^3\times [0,\infty))$ and pressure function $p(x,t)\in C^\infty(\mathbb{R}^3\times [0,\infty))$ satisfying the Navier-Stokes equations with initial data $u_0$ and no external force? \end{conjecture}
+For $\alpha\geq 5/4$ and for any smooth function $u_0$ which decays sufficiently fast at infinity, it is known that the system in Equation (\ref{FRACNS}) has a classical global-in-time solution.
+In the case of Equation (\ref{FRACNS}) on $\mathbb{R}^n$, classical global-in-time solutions are guaranteed whenever $\alpha >(n+2)/4$ and the initial data is smooth and has sufficient decay.
+We offer a proof of the latter fact in Section 5.6.
+Global regularity in $\mathbb{R}^3$ is also known for an open set of initial data if $\alpha$ is slightly less than $5/4$, see \cite{CH}.
+Generally, when $\alpha<5/4$, the global existence of classical solutions is still a major open question \cite{F}.

 One approach towards proving global regularity is to show that the set where singularities of the vector field develop is small in some sense.
 In particular, one might want to find a bound on the Hausdorff dimension of such a set.
-Finding such bounds is within the purview of partial regularity theory, which was first initiated for elliptic partial differential equations.
-See, for example, the theorems in Almgren's monograph \cite{A}.
+Finding such bounds is within the scope of partial regularity theory.
+We now provide a short summary of the partial regularity theory for the classical Navier-Stokes equations.